1 killed, 3 injured by gunmen on scooters in the Bronx, NYPD says

 NYPD combatting crimes involving scooters

-Deputy Commissioner of Operations Kaz Daughtry said this month, police have been working with the Community Response Team in the Mount Eden section of the Bronx aggressively going after individuals on scooters.
+Deputy Commissioner of Operations Kaz Daughtry said this month, police have been working with the Community Response Team in the Mount Eden section of the Bronx to aggressively go after individuals on scooters.

 "There is a direct relation to people riding around on illegal scooters and committing crimes, and it's a careful balance for us because there are people legitimately riding around on scooters, working, you know, Uber Eats and different things like that, so it's a careful selection for us, but we do see both, and it's hard to differentiate at first, but we do see both," Assistant Chief Benjamin Gurley said.